 ‘I wasn’t surprised.
-I was just hurt’: A Black professor says cops demanded proof she lives in her own house
+I was just hurt’: A Black professor says police demanded proof she lives in her own house

 “No one ever wakes up in the morning thinking that these things will happen,” the English professor said.
 But “being Black in America means there is an expectation that you have to show your papers, that you have to prove you are who you say you are and you belong where you say you belong.”

-That Morgan was asked to do just that — on the idyllic Jesuit campus in Silicon Valley, where about 2% of the student body is Black and she is one of just seven Black faculty — has rocked the tightknit school, bringing massive online attention to a county that recently declared racism a public health crisis.
+That Morgan was asked to do just that — on the idyllic Jesuit campus in Silicon Valley, where about 2 percent of the student body is Black and she is one of just seven Black faculty members — has rocked the tightknit school, bringing massive online attention to a county that recently declared racism a public health crisis.

 In a letter to Santa Clara’s students and staff on Saturday, President Kevin F. O’Brien said he was “deeply sorry” about the incident, adding that “racial bias or profiling has no place on our campus.”

-But Morgan said that the incident was not any worse because of where — or to whom — it occurred.
+But Morgan said the incident was not any worse because of where — or to whom — it occurred.
 All Black people are too familiar with these kinds of experiences, she said, no matter their standing or accomplishments.

 “There is no respectable enough.
 There is no articulate enough.
 There is no ‘enough’ that can protect you from this kind of trauma,” she added.
 “I wasn’t surprised.
 I was just hurt that it was taking place in this place that I love.”

-A specialist in African American satire and comedy, she had long dreamed of being a professor.
-While in college and graduate school, she especially looked up to Henry Louis Gates, Jr., a celebrated Black Harvard literature professor whose texts on theory and criticism were often the first on her classes’ reading lists.
+A specialist in African American satire and comedy, Morgan had long dreamed of being a professor.
+While in college and graduate school, she especially looked up to Henry Louis Gates Jr., a celebrated Black Harvard literature professor whose texts on theory and criticism were often the first on her classes’ reading lists.

 Like Gates, she told friends, she wanted her work to have an influence both within academia and in popular discourse.

-A few years later, though, the Harvard professor attracted very different kind of attention.
-Police officers in Cambridge, Mass. arrested him in 2009 as he was attempting to enter his own house, sparking a heated national debate on racial profiling that culminated in a “beer summit” at the White House.
+A few years later, though, the Harvard professor attracted a very different kind of attention.
+Police officers in Cambridge, Mass., arrested him in 2009 as he was attempting to enter his own house, sparking a heated national debate on racial profiling that culminated in a “beer summit” at the White House.

 A little more than a decade later, Morgan found herself in an on-campus situation eerily similar to what her academic icon experienced.

-This weekend was supposed to be a reunion of sorts with Fuentes, her 32-year-old brother, a pianist, composer, and music teacher who lives nearby in Sacramento.
+This weekend was supposed to be a reunion of sorts with Fuentes, her 32-year-old brother, a pianist, composer and music teacher who lives nearby in Sacramento.
 Although the two had made plans to see each other in the winter and early spring, the coronavirus pandemic had kept the siblings apart since Christmas.

 Earlier this month, Fuentes was finally able to undergo a strict, 14-day quarantine and drive over to visit his sister and her husband.
 On Saturday morning, he left Morgan’s house for an 8:30 a.m. video call.
 Across the street on campus, he found a scenic outdoor spot, got out his books and laptop, and got to work.